|Print Page | Close Window|

 With me on the call this morning are:

-Now, I'll turn it over to Gavin to give 1st quarter financial highlights and a perspective on the balance of 2014.
+Now, I'll turn it over to Gavin to give 2nd quarter financial highlights and perspective on the balance of 2014.
 Gavin...

 Please see the earnings release we distributed earlier this morning for a detailed review of our business unit financial results in the quarter.

-As mentioned on our last earnings call, beginning in 2014 we have discontinued sales curveaccounting for our marketing and sales expense.
-This change will have no effect on the total amount of annual marketing and sales spending reported, but it does affect the quarterly timing of this expense.
-This change in accounting policy is being presented retrospectively, so we have recast prior periods to reflect the new treatment, including for the 1st quarter 2013 results distributed this morning.
-The elimination of sales curve accounting has the effect of increasing the previously reported 1st quarter 2013 MG&A expense by approximately $9 million, which was offset in the 2nd half of the year.
-We posted the specific 2013 quarterly impacts on our web site earlier this morning.
-MillerCoors does not use sales curve accounting, so its historical results will not be affected by this change.
+As I have mentioned on previous calls, we have discontinued sales curveaccounting for our marketing and sales expense beginning in 2014.
+This change has no effect on the total amount of annual marketing and sales spending reported, but it does affect the quarterly timing of this expense.
+Because this change is being presented retrospectively, we have recast prior periods to reflect the new treatment.
+The elimination of sales curve accounting has the effect of increasing the previously reported 2nd quarter 2013 MG&A expense by $15.2 million, which was offset in the 2nd half of the year.
+The specific 2013 quarterly impacts are posted on our web site.

-Total debt at the end of the 1st quarter was $3.79 billion, and cash and cash equivalents totaled $338 million, resulting in net debt of $3.46 billion, approximately $98 million higher than three months earlier – and $685 million lower than a year earlier.
+Total debt at the end of the 2nd quarter was $3.66 billion, and cash and cash equivalents totaled $506 million, resulting in net debt of $3.15 billion, which is $301 million lower than at the beginning of the 2nd quarter – and $612 million lower than a year ago.

 All other full-year forward guidance is unchanged from last quarter, such that: